pivotal/docs-tap/workloads/spec-reference.md

 docs](../source-controller/reference.hbs.md#imagerepository).

 > **Note** `--service-account` flag sets the `spec.serviceAccountName` key in
-> the Deliverable object.
+> the deliverable object.
 To configure the `serviceAccount` parameter, use
 > `--param serviceAccount=...`.

 ## app deployer